shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 :::warning Regenerating a new code on a production store will break all existing integrations!

 Please be careful with the authentication code re-generation: regenerating a new authentication code will break all the current integrations with all the platforms and pre-existing third party integrations.
-Please contact support: [support@shipperhq.com](mailto:support@shipperhq.com) to double-check and avoid any service disrubtion for this Website.
+Please contact support: [support@shipperhq.com](mailto:support@shipperhq.com) to double-check and avoid any service disruption for this Website.

 :::